MattBanuag/MattBanuag/README.md

   public bool IsLifelongLearner { get { return true; } }
 }
 ```
-- 🌱 I’m currently learning **TypeScript**
+- 🌱 I’m currently learning **REACT TypeScript**

 - 🤝 I enjoy collaborating with passionate developers

-- 🌟 My goal is to make a difference and contribute to the digital world
+- 🌟 My goal is to contribute to the digital world

 - 📫 You can reach me here: **matthewbanuag.dev@gmail.com**